klammm/all-things-random/src/content/08-circleci-surge.md

 __TLDR__: Check out the finished `config.yml` [here](https://github.com/klammm/all-things-random/blob/master/.circleci/config.yml).
 Add your Surge login and token to CircleCI's environment variables(more info [here](https://surge.sh/help/integrating-with-circleci) Note that this is slightly out of date since we are using CircleCI 2.0 now).

-Before I start the steps on how to deploy merged pull requests with CirclCI, I want to give a shoutout to the resources that helped me to accomplish this in the first place.
-There were hurdles and challenges that I had to overcome to achieve this to be able to write about this for the internet.
-With that said, here they are:

-- Ashley Hebler's Deploying to Surge with CircleCI 2.0 guide on Github: https://github.com/ashley-hebler/circleci-surge
-- Surge's own guide to integrating with CircleCI: https://surge.sh/help/integrating-with-circleci
-- And of course, the CircleCI 2.0 docs: https://circleci.com/docs/2.0/

 Ok let's get this thing going.
 Let's break down what we'll be writing in our `config.yml` first.

 __First__: If you used CircleCI's pre-populated configuration, you should already have a CircleCI version number and an [orb](https://circleci.com/orbs/) with your particular language.
 Without getting too deep into CircleCI orbs, you can think of it as a reusable package of YAML configuration.
 If not, add these to the top of your `config.yml` file.